 - Profiled as one of the leading Projects (2009-2011) lawyers in the United States, Chambers & Partners USA: America's Leading Business Lawyers

-- Profiled as one of the leading Project Finance (2011) lawyers, The US Legal 500
+- Profiled as one of the leading Renewables and Alternative Energy (2013) and Project Finance (2011, 2013) lawyers, in the United States, The US Legal 500

 - Alternative Energy